ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/Ingress/ingress-with-ip-mode.md

 Pay close attention to the `Listeners`, `Rules` and `TargetGroups`.

-You will observe that in the Target Group, instances are registered as targets because we chose `instance` as target type.
+You will observe that in the Target Group, IPs are registered as targets because we chose `ip` as target type.
+These IPs are associated with pods that `my-service` is configured to serve the traffic from.

-Note that the Load Balancer takes some time to become `Active`.

 ## Step 5: Access App Via Load Balancer DNS

 Once the load balancer is in `Active` state, you can hit the load balancer DNS and verify if everything is working properly.

 Access the load balancer DNS by entering it in your browser.
-You can get the load balancer DNS either from the AWS console or the Ingress configuration.
+You can obtain the load balancer DNS either from the AWS console or the Ingress configuration.

 Try accessing the following paths: